Sciss/Tumulus/README.md

 [GNU Affero General Public License](http://github.com/Sciss/Tumulus/blob/master/LICENSE) v3+ and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`.

-Shutter icons by Dávid Gladiš, SK, licensed under Creative Commons CC-BY.
+Shutter icons by Dávid Gladiš, SK, Wifi icon by Adrien Coquet, FR, all licensed under Creative Commons CC-BY.

 ## building